pitkant/fennica/inst/examples/manuscript-krakow.md

 Materials and Methods
 ---------------------

-Library catalogues contain rich metadata on...
+Library catalogs contain rich metadata on...

 Here we analyse Fennica & Kungliga..